ManasKhare2001/Note-Taking-App/README.md

 ![Screenshot (456)](https://user-images.githubusercontent.com/79192605/119723230-d9933680-be8a-11eb-84e7-24d936f5c916.png)

 Fourth Case : Here, we have deleted "Mukesh Ambani" with the help of delete button, which is in the corner of the each notes.
-And a POP_UP notification is shown with "Mukesh Ambani Deleted".
+And a POP-UP notification is shown with "Mukesh Ambani Deleted".

 ![Screenshot (457)](https://user-images.githubusercontent.com/79192605/119723235-dbf59080-be8a-11eb-9a1a-88ae857ef184.png)